RebelCodeBase/testaid/README.rst

     but it won't take much time to resolve them, either.
 - ``testvars-no-extra-vars``
     Do not add extra variables specified in ``TESTVARS_EXTRA_VARS``.

-By default, testvars does not run playbooks
-- neither to collect variables nor to resolve jinja2 templates - against the molecule host but uses localhost instead.
-If you set ``testvars-no-gather-localhost`` to true then you should be able to access the ``ansible_facts`` of the molecule host.
-If you set ``testvars-no-resolve-localhost`` testvars will resolve the variables against your molecule host.
-When both options are activated, testvars takes about three times longer.

 caching
 -------